How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • personal medication

-• for food, minor repairs, working with material
+• useful for food preparation, minor repairs, and material handling

 🔵 Headlamp

-• having a headlamp in the backpack is one of the most important principles of winter hiking
+• carrying a headlamp is one of the fundamental rules of winter hiking

-• store the power bank and the phone in the inner pocket, closer to the body
+• store both the power bank and phone in an inner pocket, close to the body

 👉 Practical advice: